pvklee/java-swing-tetris/README.md

 A Tetris game for Java Swing.

-Added functionality for holding tetrominoes and displaying next 5 tetrominoes.
+I added functionality for holding tetrominoes and displaying next 5 tetrominoes.